sourcefrog/conserve/doc/user-guide.md

-Dura user guide
+Conserve user guide
 ===============

-Dura is a backup system: from local files, to files on other local filesystems.
+Conserve is a backup system: from local files, to files on other local filesystems.

 Creating an archive